milvus-io/pymilvus/doc/source/res/about_documentation.md

 The documentation should be generated under directory *build/html*.

-To preview it, you can open *index.html* in your browser
+To preview it, you can open *index.html* in your browser.

 Or run a web server in that directory: